 Differential item functioning (DIF) is an item-level characteristic of test items where an item may be found to be statistically easier for members of one demographic comparison group than another.
 DIF analyses typically involve matching examinees from different subgroups (such as gender, race/ethnicity, socioeconomic status, language ability) on a proficiency variable, carrying out item analysis for each group, and evaluating the results for statistical significance.
 Where DIF is present, it is said that the item “favors” one group over another (a result that suggests that examinees at equal skill levels from different subgroups do not have an equivalent chance of answering a question correct due to subgroup membership).
 Statistical techniques for detecting DIF include item response theory (IRT), simultaneous item bias statistic (SIBTEST), and Mantel-Haenszel statistic and can be carried out on both multiple-choice and constructed-response items.

 In addition to differential performance on tasks, subgroups have been found to have differential persistence in STEM majors.
-Using social cognitive theory and social cognitive career theory, four indicators are used to predict persistence in STEM majors: self-efficacy, outcomes expectations, interest and goals.
-An instrument to measure these in chemistry are in development and the correlation between persistent DIF and persistence in STEM will be examined.
+Using social cognitive theory and social cognitive career theory, four indicators are used to predict persistence in STEM majors: self-efficacy, outcome expectations, interest and goals.
+When considering the performance model, self-efficacy and outcomes expectations emerge as key components of the model.
+Instruments to measure these in chemistry have been development and validated with students in introductory and general chemistry.